nithinsrivatsa/ProductInventory/README.md

 |--------|----------------------|----------------------|
 | PUT    | /api/products/add-to-stock/{id}/{quantity}      | Increment the stock with quantity by Id  |
 | PUT   | /api/products/decrement-stock/{id}/{quantity}      | Decrement the stock with quantity by Id  |
+### Code Quality and Formatting
+* EditorConfig:
+The project includes an .editorconfig file to ensure consistent code formatting across different development environments.
+It automatically enforces indentation, spacing, and other style rules.
+* StyleCop:
+We use StyleCop to enforce coding standards and add file headers.
+All new files should include the header.
+### Product ID Generation
+The Product ID generator ensures unique IDs based on the current timestamp and a node identifier.
+It prevents duplicate IDs by using a sequence counter for milliseconds with high-frequency requests.
+The generator restricts the number of instances and follows a structured approach to avoid collisions.
+The final product ID is a computed value derived from the timestamp and a base offset, ensuring uniqueness within the defined range.
 ## Contributing
 1. Fork the repository.
 2. Create a new branch (`feature-branch`).